 Best diabetic dog food: Take control of your dog's diet

-PetsRadar's pick of the best diabetic dog food
+Here's a round-up of the best diabetic dog food, recommended by vets:

 Why you can trust PetsRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.